hazae41/network-ws-to-tcp-proxy/README.md

 }
 ```

-Params contains the list of Network secrets as a 0x-prefixed base16 string of length 64
+Params contains the list of Network secrets as 0x-prefixed base16 strings of length 64

 e.g.